 UK inventory estimates of emissions of methane due to leakage from the gas transmission system are based on UK National Grid data of leakage from the high-pressure network, Above Ground Installations and the low-pressure networks.
-Estimates are provided by National Grid (2008) and the other gas network operators: Northern Gas Networks (2008), Scotia Gas Networks (2008), Phoenix Gas (2008) and Wales & West Utilities (2008).
+Estimates are provided by National Grid (2009) and the other gas network operators: Northern Gas Networks (2008), Scotia Gas Networks (2009), Phoenix Gas (2009) and Wales & West Utilities (2009).
 Estimates are provided by Local Distribution Zones, enabling direct allocation to each of the constituent countries.
+The DA GHGI allocation method was reviewed in 2010 and an error was identified and corrected for recent years.